dominik117/dominik117/README.md

 ![Your gif description](path_to_your_gif.gif)

 ## About Me:
-- 🖥️ Computer Engineer
+- :computer: Computer Engineer
-- 📊 Data Scientist
+- :bar_chart: Data Scientist
-- 👨🏻‍💻 Programming Aficionado
+- :man_technologist: Programming Aficionado

 🔗 [Connect with me on LinkedIn](https://www.linkedin.com/in/your-linkedin-username/)